 (b) if local by-laws prescribe a greater diminution of the flow or amount of water for the purposes of this section, diminished to a greater extent than is so prescribed.

-[Section 5B inserted by No. 49 of 2000 s.
+[Section 5B inserted: No. 49 of 2000 s.
 18.]

 5C.
 Taking of certain water without right or licence, offence